adammuhtar/adammuhtar.github.io/index.md

 Throughout this whole time, I've had the great privilege of working with some truly fantastic people, such as [Allen Ng](https://twitter.com/elanorng) and [Professor Jomo Kwame Sundaram](https://en.wikipedia.org/wiki/Jomo_Kwame_Sundaram).
 Their dedication to public service and betterment of society are beyond praise.

 I hold an MPhil in Public Policy from the University of Cambridge and a BSc in Economics from the London School of Economics.
-These were made possible through generous funding from scholarships, of which I am deeply grateful: [Tunku Fund](https://www.caths.cam.ac.uk/tunku-abdul-rahman-fund) and [Khazanah Global Scholarship](https://www.yayasankhazanah.com.my/scholarship-programmes/khazanah-global-scholarship).
+These were made possible through generous funding from scholarships, of which I am deeply grateful: [Tunku Fund](https://www.caths.cam.ac.uk/tunku-abdul-rahman-fund) and [Khazanah Scholarship](https://www.yayasankhazanah.com.my/scholarship-programmes/khazanah-global-scholarship).

 Some extra bits about myself:
 * I split my time between London and Cambridge.
-If you'd like to meet up, let me know via 🐦[Twitter](https://twitter.com/adammuhtar_) or ✉️[email](mailto:adam.b.muhtar@gmail.com).
+If you'd like to meet up, let me know via 🐦[Twitter](https://twitter.com/adammuhtar_) or ✉️[Email](mailto:adam.b.muhtar@gmail.com).
 * My first name is Musaddiq, but I go by my middle name, Adam 🙂
 * I'm also interested in ways to [ween off economists' reliance on Stata](https://i.kym-cdn.com/photos/images/original/001/858/619/19d) 🙃!